Accenture/mercury/guides/CHAPTER-4.md

 ## Event Script

-To simplify and automate event orchestration, there is an enterprise add-on module called "Event Script".
+To automate event orchestration, there is an enterprise add-on module called "Event Script".
 This is the idea of "config over code" or "declarative programming".
-The primary purpose of "Event Script" is to reduce coding effort so that the team can focus their energy in improving application design and code quality.
+The primary purpose of "Event Script" is to reduce coding effort so that the team can focus in improving application design and code quality.
 Please contact your Accenture representative if you would like to evaluate the additional tool.

 In the next chapter, we will discuss the build, test and deploy process.